All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How TB-4 Promotes Hair Growth

 • Hair follicle stem cell activation: TB-4 promotes the migration and differentiation of follicular stem cells located in the bulge region of hair follicles.
-These stem cells are essential for initiating new hair growth cycles
+These stem cells are important for initiating new hair growth cycles

 • Anagen phase promotion: Hair grows in cycles: anagen (growth), catagen (transition), telogen (rest), and exogen (shedding).
 TB-4 encourages follicles to enter and extend the anagen phase, meaning more follicles are actively growing hair at any given time